What if you took one or two afternoons to boost your business performance by 50%? Wouldn’t you immediately say “Yes, I’ll do it”?

 Here are the 11 most common social media objectives for businesses:

-- Expand brand awareness. e.g Instagram video ads, Snapchat ads, etc.
+- Expand brand awareness. e.g Instagram video ads, create viral reels, create best memes, Snapchat ads, etc.

 - Improve website traffic.